 Established public carriers—trains, buses, and commercial airlines—are the safest and most comfortable way for groups to travel.
 Chartered buses usually are the most economical transportation for groups of 20 or more.
-It may be necessary for small groups to travel in private automobiles; however, the use of chartered equipment from established rail, bus, and airline companies is strongly recommended.
+It may be necessary for small groups to travel in private automobiles, SUVs, and vans; however, the use of chartered equipment from established rail, bus, and airline companies is strongly recommended.
 The advantages are many.
 These companies have excellent safety records because of their periodic inspections and approved health and safety procedures.

 Troop Committee Guidebook, and Exploring Reference Book